Best Ecommerce Datasets, Databases & APIs

 The following datasets can be used for ecommerce data analytics:

-Ecommerce product data - An ecommerce product database includes information about all the products a business has available to buy online.
-Ecommerce product information is not just basic product details but also includes manufacture and supply details, pricing, brand and category as well.
-Ecommerce product data models display which products are frequently viewed and purchased from which businesses can draw conclusions about how to manage a successful ecommerce business.
+Ecommerce product data - Information about all the products a business has available to buy online, e.g. details about products, their manufacture and supply, pricing, brand and what category they fit into.
+This data can also be organised into models which display how frequently a product is visited, and by whom it has been purchased, all information from which businesses can draw conclusions about how to manage a successful ecommerce business.

-Ecommerce sales data - Businesses can either access sales data, which give them an overview of their products’ sales performance, or they can buy ecommerce datasets which are broken down by product category.
+Ecommerce sales data - Businesses can either access sales data, which gives them an overview of their products’ sales performance, or they can buy ecommerce datasets which are broken down by product category.
 Retailers like Amazon, who have a huge variety of options on their site, may choose the latter, whereas smaller online retailers specializing in specific retail areas may prefer a more general overview of sales.
 Historical ecommerce data allows online retail platforms to monitor sales trends.
 With an ecommerce sales dataset, they can develop optimum pricing strategies and make data-driven decisions about stock orders.

 Ecommerce customer data - Ecommerce customer data provides information about online shoppers and their online purchase activity.
-The total number of online sales more than tripled in 2020, with a total of $4.2 trillion spent online over the year.
-With this demand, it’s easy to understand how important quality ecommerce customer data therefore is to online retailers.
-Ecommerce retailers use ecommerce customer analytics to understand consumer behavior and interests, such as brand loyalty.
+The total number of online sales more than tripled in 2020 - that’s $4.2 trillion (!) spent online over the year.
+With this demand, it’s easy to understand how important quality ecommerce customer data is to online retailers.
+Ecommerce retailers use these analytics to understand consumer behavior and interests, such as brand loyalty.
 Using this, they can improve their market intelligence and advertising campaigns to drive up conversion rates.

-Ecommerce store data - This data tells the user about ecommerce vendors, merchants and platforms.
-Think about how many online ecommerce stores there are out there!
-The scope for the amount of ecommerce store data you can buy is huge.
-Ecommerce store data provides information about an ecommerce seller’s competitors.
+Ecommerce store data - This data tells the user about ecommerce vendors, merchants and platforms - very useful for an ecommerce store to sus out its competiton.
+The scope for the amount of ecommerce store data you can buy is huge - just think about all the stores that sell products online!
 A high-quality ecommerce store database will provide firmographic insights from the best online retailers, such as Shopify, Amazon, Bigcommerce, Etsy, eBay, and Walmart.

 What are the use cases of Ecommerce Data?